The Bankrate promise

 You want to know exactly when you’ll be debt-free

-If you’re tired of making payments toward credit cards but never making much progress, you might be better off consolidating debt with a personal loan, and then switching to cash or debit cards instead of plastic for purchases.
+If you’re tired of making payments toward credit cards but never making much progress, you might be better off consolidating debt with a personal loan, and then switching to cash or debit cards.

 When a personal loan doesn’t make sense